benhowell/benhowell.github.com/_posts/2015-01-31-the-hero-programmer-and-the-truth.md

 tagline: "business"
 category: business
 tags: [people, business, management, design, compsci, programming, coding]
-related: [Nobody Cares about You or Your Company]
+related: [The Forgotten User, Nobody Cares about You or Your Company]
 article_img: bootstrap/img/regex.png
 article_img_title: Regular Expressions and the hero programmer.
 From the webcomic xkcd.
 article_img_alt: "Our hero programmer saves the day by typing a PERL regular expression on a keyboard whilst swinging past on a vine in a Tarzan like fashion.
 From the webcomic xkcd: http://xkcd.com/208/"